-For the Democratic Republic of Congo, it will be of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) campaigns scheduled for 2020 are completed.
-The country is congratulated for successfully rolling out the first phase of the 2020 campaigns.
-Under the worst-case scenario, in which the LLIN campaigns are not completed and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 14.2% increase in malaria cases, and a 98.2% increase in malaria deaths in The Democratic Republic of Congo.
+For the Democratic Republic of Congo, it will be of vital importance to ensure that the rolling long-lasting insecticidal net (LLIN) campaigns scheduled for 2020 go ahead, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+Without these campaigns, coupled with the need to sustain essential health services including malaria case management, there will be an increase in malaria cases and deaths.
+Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 14.2% increase in malaria cases, and a 98.2% increase in malaria deaths in The Democratic Republic of Congo.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.